-Recently, securities inspections have revealed cases of extremely serious violations of laws and regulations in succession with regard to market integrity and investor protection, such as the AIJ incident, a case in which the Japan Investor Protection Fund had to make compensations, and the insider trading cases concerning public stock offerings.
+Recently, securities inspections have revealed cases of extremely serious violations of laws and regulations in succession with regard to market integrity and investor protection, such as the AIJ incident, the other case in which the Japan Investor Protection Fund had to make compensation, and the insider trading cases concerning public stock offerings.
+With regard to Type II FIBOs, including the case of MRI International, it was revealed that some FIBOs handling high-risk financial products for individual investors committed wrongdoings that harm the public interest or investors, such as misappropriating investment, issuing false notifications to investors, etc.

-These cases caused serious damage to investors' confidence in the market intermediary function of FIBOs.

-In the light of this circumstance, securities inspections need not only verify the compliance of individual laws and regulations, but also urge FIBOs to improve compliance posture and professional ethics in the course of business management and internal control activities, in order to recover investors' confidence in the market intermediary functions.
+To prevent such serious wrongdoings that damage investors confidence in the market intermediary function of FIBOs, it is necessary to implement securities inspections rapidly and properly.
+Furthermore, securities inspections need not only to verify compliance with individual laws and regulations, but also to continuously urge FIBOs to improve their compliance posture and professional ethics in the course of business management and internal control activities.

-In addition, there have been many cases of illegal sales and solicitation of unlisted stocks and funds by unregistered business operators causing losses to personal investors and consumers, resulting in social problems in recent years.
-Therefore, as for unregistered business operators and persons making notification for business specially permitted for qualified institutional investors ("QII business operators"), committing violations of the FIEA, the SESC will need to continue to take rigorous action in close cooperation with relevant authorities to make full use of its faculty to file petitions for court injunctions and to conduct investigations therefor.
+In addition, there have been many cases of illegal sales and solicitation of unlisted stocks and funds by unregistered BOs causing losses to retail personal investors and consumers, resulting in social problems in recent years.
+Therefore, as for unregistered BOs and persons making notification for business specially permitted for qualified institutional investors ("QII business operators"), committing violations of the FIEA, the SESC will need to continue to take rigorous actions in close cooperation with relevant authorities to make full use of its faculty to file petitions for court injunctions and to conduct investigations therefor.

-(4) Towards efficient, effective and viable securities inspections corresponding to the characteristics of the business operators subject to inspection
+(4) Towards efficient, effective and viable securities inspections corresponding to the characteristics of the BOs subject to inspection

-In order to adjust to environmental changes surrounding securities inspections such as diversification and the increase in the number of BOs, and in order to tackle the challenge of recovering investors' confidence in the market's intermediary function, the SESC needs to utilize limited human resources appropriately and effectively in order to conduct efficient, effective and viable inspections.
+In order to adjust to environmental changes surrounding securities inspections, such as diversification and the increase in the number of BOs, and in order to tackle the challenge of recovering investors confidence in the market's intermediary function, the SESC needs to utilize limited human resources appropriately and effectively in order to conduct efficient, effective and viable inspections.